jellyfin-archive/jellyfin-docs/general/clients/index.md

 ### Discord Music Bot

-A Discord bot, that allows you to play your Jellyfin music library in your Discord voice channels
+A Discord bot that allows playing your Jellyfin music library in Discord voice channels.

 **Status:** ⭐ Active